Tim Guilford

 Research Interests

 We seek to solve critical issues in the spatial ecology of pelagic seabirds, apex predators of earth’s greatest and least under understood ecosystem, the marine environment.
-Utilising and developing miniature bio-logging technology, coupled with advanced computational analysis, my research group (oxnav.zoo.ox.ac.uk) tackles fundamental questions of behaviour, ecology, and conservation in a range of auks and procellariiforms that breed off Britain and around the world, many of which are threatened or endangered by climate change and other anthropogenic influences.
-The student would engage in field-research on remote island breeding colonies, using state-of-the-art on-board telemetry systems, and advanced analytical techniques, to investigate emerging questions concerning the mechanisms of seabird migration, navigation, distribution, and life-history evolution, with the exact topic strongly influenced by the student’s interests and by the questions emerging from the most recent research discoveries.
+Utilising and developing miniature bio-logging technology, coupled with advanced computational analysis, my research group (oxnav.org) tackles fundamental questions of behaviour, ecology, and conservation in a range of auks and procellariiforms that breed off Britain and around the world, many of which are threatened or endangered by climate change and other anthropogenic influences.
+The student would engage in field-research on remote island breeding colonies, using state-of-the-art on-board telemetry systems, and advanced analytical techniques.
+Potential topics include emerging querstions in the mechanisms of seabird migration, natal philopatry, navigation, the drivers of at-sea distributions including the effects of changing climate, life-history strategies including carry-over effects around the migratory cycle, and the implications of potential human-seabird conflict through fisheries by-catch and off-shore wind impacts.
+The exact topic will be strongly influenced by the student’s interests and by the questions emerging from the most recent research discoveries.

 Personal Research Keywords